 Student accomplishment in music is evident at all grade levels.
 The success of our programs is evidenced by the number of students recognized for their musical talents.
 Our staff members pride themselves in providing as many out-of-district opportunities as possible for their students, including performances, contests and exhibits in a variety of venues.

-Excellent results of music students are evident in the number of musicians selected to perform with the All-County and All-State ensembles.
+Excellent results of music students are evident in the number of musicians selected to perform with the All-County, All-State, All-Eastern and All-National ensembles.
 Well over 1,300 students participate in the annual NYSSMA solo/ensemble state-wide assessment.
 Consistently, over ninety percent of these students score a rating of "Outstanding " or "Excellent" (Level I-IV) or "A+" or "A" (Level V-VI).
 Consequently, Half Hollow Hills has had one of the highest number of participants from any school district in New York State at the annual NYSSMA All-State Conference several times throughout the past ten years.
-This year, with 24 students selected for All-State Honors, Half Hollow Hills had the highest number of participants in Suffolk County!
-Of these students, three were selected for All-Eastern Honors.
+This year 28 students were selected for All-State Honors!
+Of these students.
+This past school year, 8 students were selected for All-Eastern and an unprecedented 5 selected for All-National.
 We also boast one of the largest numbers of student participants in the annual All-County SCMEA and LISFA Festivals each and every year.
 This year, in the annual NYSSMA Major Organization Festivals, we had several groups participating at all levels, receiving "Gold" and "Gold with Distinction" awards consistently.
 In regional competitions, our high school and middle school performing groups score consistent "Superior" and "Excellent" ratings across the board.